ionos-cloud/docker-machine-driver/docs/readme.md

 ### Usage

-Before you start using the Ionos Cloud Docker Machine Driver, you need to authenticate in your Ionos Cloud account.
+Before you start using the IONOS CLOUD Docker Machine Driver, you need to authenticate in your IONOS CLOUD account.
 Check the steps in the [Authentication](usage/authentication.md) section.

 In order to see the available options and flags, check the [Options](usage/options.md) section.